 For example, if the head coach has just come out and said X player will be given the first opportunity to win the starting job, it would be really helpful if you could give me a quick way to verify it.
 If we work together on this we can produce an extremely accurate and definitive set of depth charts that will hopefully be useful for everyone.

 1. We are not trying to recreate the entire roster and place every undrafted free agent and their comings and goings.
-The charts will currently include: anyone who played in the NFL last year, 2014 draftees, and players from last year who would likely have played but for injury.
+The charts will currently include: anyone who played in the NFL last year, 2015 draftees (after they are drafted obviously), and players from last year who would likely have played but for injury.
 As UDFA’s clearly move into contention for a roster spot we’ll include them, but not before.

 2. The grade given is for now – it’s not a prediction of future development.
 While it’s primarily based on last year (or their last year of action) it does include more than just a nod to their career.
-For example, if a corner played well up until 2013 and then stunk, we’ll take account of his better years as well.
-Further, if you notice the occasional difference in grades between this set and our previous projected lineups series, it’ll most likely be down to this being primarily my work, checked by Khaled, while the previous series was built through a different process.
-In many respects I’m keen to show there are differences.
+For example, if a corner played well up until 2014 and then stunk, we’ll take account of his better years as well.
+Further, this is an opinion based series, with Sam, Ben and I having a series of discussions to weigh up which rating to give each player.
 No one in PFF believes the overall grades are absolutely definitive and neither should you.
 For example, how should one weight the relative receiving and blocking skills of a tight end?
 Beauty is in the eye of the beholder.

 4. The grade is for the position specified and doesn’t include their usefulness on special teams.
-So, for example, while we know Justin Bethel of Arizona is currently the best special teams player in football, his grade reflects only his play at cornerback.
+So, for example, while we know Kelcie McCray of Kansas City is currently the best special teams player in football, his grade reflects only his play as a defensive back.

 5. 2013 was the first season we began to grade long-snappers and other special teams positions in unrivaled fine detail.
 We don’t just factor totally botched snaps into a long snapper’s grade, but snaps that are significantly off-line in any direction, whether that inaccuracy was compensated for by the punter or holder or not.
 A long-snapper’s grade will also be made up from his work on coverage units and can be harmed by missed tackles, poor lane-discipline among other factors.